Trump Is Trying Hard To Thwart Obamacare. How's That Going?

 This pricing strategy was nicknamed "silver loading."
 Because the silver plan is the one used to calculate tax credits, the Trump administration still ended up paying to subsidize people's premiums, but in a different way.
 In fact, "it has probably led to an increase in federal spending" to help people afford marketplace premiums, Eibner says.

-"Where the real damage has been done is for folks who aren't eligible for subsidies — who are making just a little bit too much for those subsidies," adds Corlette.
+"Where the real damage has been done is for folks who aren't eligible for subsidies — who are making just a little bit too much for those subsidies," Corlette adds.
 "They really are priced out of comprehensive ACA-compliant insurance."

 4. Access to short-term "skinny" plans has been expanded

 What is it?
-The ACA initially established rules that health plans sold on HealthCare.gov and state exchanges had to cover people with pre-existing conditions and had to provide certain "essential benefits."
+The ACA initially established rules that health plans sold on HealthCare.gov and state exchanges had to cover people with preexisting conditions and had to provide certain "essential benefits."
 President Obama limited any short-term insurance policies that did not provide those benefits to a maximum duration of three months.
 (The original idea of these policies is that they can serve as a helpful bridge for people between school and a job, for example.)

 What changed?
 The Trump administration issued a rule last year that allowed these short-term plans to last 364 days and to be renewable for three years.